 If you want to live off the grid then my personal recommendation is to use a composting toilet that comes with a 5 year warranty and is easy to empty and clean Click here to check it out on Amazon.com

 Although there are a lot of options for off grid toilets but that doesn’t mean that all of them will work in your area.
 As people are living off the grid in different environments you also have to take the local environment into consideration.
-Areas with mild winters will have no problem using any kind of off grid toilet, but in areas where the winters are cold some toilets might malfunction or totally break down.
+Areas with mild winters will have no problem using any kind of off grid toilet, but in areas where the winters are cold, some toilets might malfunction or totally break down.

-How frequently you have to maintain or to drain out the off grid toilet also should play a big part in your decision when purchasing one.
+How frequently you have to maintain or drain out the off grid toilet also should play a big part in your decision when purchasing one.
 This of course also depends on the size of your family, the bigger the size of your family the more frequently you will have to maintain or empty the toilet.
-There are some off grid toilets which also require electricity, like the incinerating toilets, so you will need some source of generating power like solar panels.
+There are some off grid toilets that also require electricity, like incinerating toilets, so you will need some source of generating power like solar panels.

 On the other hand, if you go the more eco-friendly way then you can use a composting toilet.
 The best part about composting toilets is that they do not need a septic tank, although for some reason a lot of people think that they do.
 In addition to not needing a septic tank, composting toilets do not even need running water, as they are designed from the ground up to function without them.

 Before deciding what kind of off grid toilet you want to use make sure to check the local laws and regulations, some counties do not allow composting toilets while others have strict regulations for septic tanks and so on.
 If you want to build an off grid house then check out my recent article Building a house off the grid ( In 10 Steps ).